upstash/.github/profile/README.md

-# Upstash Serverless Data for Redis and Kafka
+# Upstash Serverless Data Platform

-Upstash is a Serverless Data Platform with Redis and Kafka API.
+Upstash is a Serverless Data Platform with Redis, Kafka and Vector Database APIs.
 It is the perfect for your serverless applications thanks to its:

 - Low latency data
 - Per request pricing with monthly cap